 Give us a call: 844-498-7461

-Or schedule a call with an Orkin Specialist today and get a FREE estimate for:By clicking the “Get Started” button, I authorize Orkin to contact me about their services at this number using an auto dialer.
+Or schedule an appointment:By clicking the “Get Started” button, I authorize Orkin to contact me about their services at this number using an auto dialer.
 I understand my consent to be contacted is not required for me to make a purchase with Orkin.

 Summer: warmer weather, longer days, grilling out…and 2,700 fatal flyers?
 The start of summer also signals the start of mosquito season, a dangerous time of year for those living in warm, moist climates.
 In fact, these pests are the world’s deadliest creatures, leading to one million deaths each year.